kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/36-2.png)

-19. Before clicking on create, note down the application name, Reply URL’s and Custom Redirect URI.
+4. Before clicking on create, note down the application name, Reply URL’s and Custom Redirect URI.

-20. After that, click on Create.
+5. After that, click on Create.
 This web app is used for authenticating the Asset management user login/ registration.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/37.png)

-21. Select the application you created and note down the Application ID.
+6. Select the application you created and note down the Application ID.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/38.png)

+###5.1.2 Create an Application in Azure B2C Tenant for Deployment Cost Type 4

 ### 5.2 Power BI Configuration

-Go to https://dev.powerbi.com/apps and register the web app.
+1. Go to https://dev.powerbi.com/apps and register the web app.

 a.
 Login to your Power BI account with the Azure Login credentials that have Global admin permissions.